-In each code development cycle, proposed changes to the code are considered at the Code Development Hearings by the International Fuel Gas Code Development Committee, whose action constitutes a recommendation to the voting membership for final action on the proposed change.
+In each code development cycle, proposed changes to the code are considered at the Committee Action Hearings by the International Fuel Gas Code Development Committee, whose action constitutes a recommendation to the voting membership for final action on the proposed change.
 Proposed changes to a code section that has a number beginning with a letter in brackets are considered by a different code development committee.
-For example, proposed changes to code sections that have [B] in front of them (e.g., [B] 302.1) are considered by the appropriate International Building Code Development Committee (IBC-Structural) at the code development hearings.
+For example, proposed changes to code sections that have [BS] in front of them (e.g., [BS] 302.1) are considered by the IBC - Structural Code Development Committee at the code development hearings.

-The content of sections in this code that begin with a letter designation is maintained by another code development committee in accordance with the following:
+The content of sections in this code that begin with letter designations is maintained by other code development committees in accordance with the following:

-- [A] = Administrative Code Development Committee; - [B] = International Building Code Development Committee (IBC-Fire Safety, General, Means of Egress or Structural); - [M] = International Mechanical Code Development Committee; and - [F] = International Fire Code Development Committee.
+- [A] = Administrative Code Development Committee; - [BF] = IBC Fire Safety Code Development Committee; - [BG] = IBC General Code Development Committee; - [BS] = IBC Structural Code Development Committee; - [E] = International Energy Conservation Code Development Committee; - [F] = International Fire Code Development Committee; and - [M] = International Mechanical Code Development Committee.

-Note that, for the development of the 2015 edition of the I-Codes, there will be two groups of code development committees and they will meet in separate years.
-The groupings are as follows:
+For the development of the 2018 edition of the I-Codes, there will be three groups of code development committees and they will meet in separate years.
+Note that these are tentative groupings.